PrestaShop/prestashop-specs/back-office/orders/orders/Order Add/Add new Order.md

 It's not related to the payment method selected.
 The link opens the front-office with the cart corresponding to the order created.

-#### Describe the bug

-When the user chooses a payment method, the create order page assigns an automatic status defined by a hard-coded list in the code.
-When the payment module was not associated with a status in the create order page, the status "payment accepted" is assigned by default.

-#### Expected behavior
+### Payment and order status

-The default value of the payment method in the droplist is "Choose a payment method" or empty value (wording still to be defined).
-When the user selects a payment method, it does not affect the list.
+The default value of the payment method and the status drop list in the droplist is "-- Choose --".

-The default value of the status droplist is "Choose a status" or empty value (wording still to be defined).
-So to create the order, the user has to select an order status.
-An error message is thrown if the user has not chosen a status or payment method.
+So to create the order, the user must select an order status and a payment method.
+An error message is thrown if the user has not chosen a status or payment method: "PLease, select an item in the list".